 return hashPrefix !== "debug";

-when you’re NOT in debug mode, which means:
+Returns true when you’re not in debug mode:

-Basically, if you’re in debug mode, you go silent on the baseline reporting.
-The system expects normal players to constantly ping with these codes, so if you stop sending them, that’s suspicious in itself.
+If you’re in debug mode, you go silent on baseline reporting.
+Since the system expects normal players to constantly ping with these codes, stopping is itself suspicious.

 1001 - Abnormal clicking patterns